 “Pope Shenouda met members of the Muslim Brotherhood even when he was in pain,” Anis said.

 Most Muslims in Egypt did not share Ghoneim’s sentiments.
-The leader of the Muslim Brotherhood, the largest Islamic group in the country, issued a statement expressing his condolences over the Coptic pope’s death.
+The leader of the Muslim Brotherhood, the largest Islamic group in the country, issued a statement expressing his condolences over the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. pope’s death.

 Shenouda was buried on Tuesday (March 20) in the Monastery of St. Bishoy in Wadi el-Natrun, with several thousand followers attending.
 Before Shenouda was buried, Naguib Ghobrial, lawyer and head of the Egyptian Union for Human Rights, filed suit on Monday (March 19) against Ghoneim for contempt of a revealed religion.